 (If I’m making these for the kids, I skip the cayenne and just serve mine with hot sauce or sriracha sauce.
 Love the spicy!)

-- You can serve these with your favorite dip: honey mustard, a creamy Dijon and Greek yogurt mix, BBQ sauce, hummus or Ranch dressing.
+- You can serve these with your favorite dip: honey mustard, a creamy Dijon and Greek yogurt mix, BBQ sauce, creamy avocado sauce, hummus or Ranch dressing.

 - These patties are also great for lettuce wraps, regular wraps and in pita pockets.